 A measurement needs to be developed for each of the elements and each member of the team assessed.
 Once this is done, you can develop a baseline score for the team.
 You then need to develop a programme of exercises and training to develop the team further and improve the competency of the team.
 By having a numerical score, you are able to see if the team is regressing rather than progressing, as team members leave and new members appointed.
 Your score should also consider deputies so that you ensure that you have experienced ‘first calls’, but the deputies have little or no competency.

-My thoughts on this need some more work, as I am sure I am muddling competency and capability and what is the best way to frame and differentiate between them.
 I think by breaking down the requirements of what a team needs to know, we have a better chance of making sure that the team is ready to manage an incident.
 It would also allow the person responsible for training the team to focus on what element of training or exercise the team requires.
 For me, and I think for the readers of this bulletin, the days of an annual (or every five-year exercise) with a rather randomly chosen scenario should be over.
 Good incident management is going to be required in the coming months and you should make sure by developing your own incident team competency framework your organisation is in the best place to face whatever incident they need to deal with next.